LogtalkDotOrg/logtalk3/examples/NOTES.md

 	objects implementing predicates for dealing with relations and constrained relations between objects; used by other examples

+- `roles`
+	simple example illustrating the different roles that can be played by an object

 - `roots`
 	objects, protocols, and categories used by some of the other examples; illustrates how you can define object creation and